When Access Disappears

 Dropped a glass I didn’t mean to.

-He had already done what he could.
-He stabilized the joint with a compression wrap from the kit under the seat.
-He elevated my leg across the backseat, using a folded jacket beneath the knee.
-On either side, he braced it with foam wedges cut from an old support pad.
+He’d already done what he could.
+He’d stabilized the joint with a compression wrap from the kit under the seat, elevated my leg with a folded jacket beneath my knee, and braced it with foam wedges.
+He checked my pulse, monitored for shock, keeping pressure firm but not tight.
+Rudimentary, temporary, but it would hold long enough.

-“Okay,” he said—voice low, steady.
+“Okay,” he said, his voice low, steady.
 “Enough.
 Talk to me.”

 His tone didn’t rise.